Reddit for marketing? Your content strategy could thank you

 Give it a go

-All this means that Reddit is far more accessible to inexperienced users and marketers looking to try out a new platform for their content, whether that means text-based or video.
-Industry commentators are also beginning to put helpful hints and tips online to guide marketers, for example this guide from AdWeek.
+All this means that Reddit is far more accessible to inexperienced users.
+It’s perfect for marketers looking to try out a new platform for their content, whether that means text-based or video.
+Industry commentators are also beginning to put helpful hints and tips online to guide marketers.
+Check out this guide from AdWeek.

 One suggestions AdWeek makes is to pay attention to your Reddit ‘karma score,’ which is a form of social currency that improves when user’s content is ‘upvoted’ and lost when they are ‘downvoted.’
 As AdWeek points out, ‘Reddit karma, at face value, is [therefore] a quantitative measure related to the quality of content that a user posts and how active that user is.’
 For a brand this is huge, as it allows a measurement of engagement with your content and the extent to which your content is valued and seen as credible among readers.

-With Reddit so popular with millions around the world and undergoing something of a revolution that is attracting marketers, if you’re looking for a place to display your brand’s content this could be the one.
+Reddit is popular with millions around the world and undergoing something of a revolution that is attracting marketers.
+If you’re looking for a place to display your brand’s content this could be the one.
 Although it may not suit every brand, it could prove a valuable community to tap into.